-- Face coverings are required at all times. - Museums, Zoos and Aquariums shall be allowed to open at 75% of permitted occupancy while following the State Fire Marshal guidelines for Museums Zoos Aquariums.
-State guidelines include but are not limited to the following restrictions: - Individuals and groups must maintain six feet of distance at all times.
+- o Face coverings are required at all times. - Museums, Zoos and Aquariums shall be allowed to open at 50% of permitted occupancy while following the State Fire Marshal guidelines for Museums Zoos Aquariums.
+State guidelines include but are not limited to the following restrictions: - o Individuals and groups must maintain six feet of distance at all times.
 Interior gathering spaces cannot be used.
-Tactile exhibits, and group tours are prohibited.
+Tactile exhibits are prohibited. - o Group tours must be limited to no more than 8 related persons and each tour group must maintain 30 feet between groups.